rwoll/CS051Proposal/README.md

 by GitHub, course participants will have a history of their development throughout the semester.
 This would eliminate the trail of hard-to-follow PDF code emails.

-Professors can review TA comments **quality assurance** across the lab sections and TAs can view eachother's comments to ensure consistency.
+Professors can review TA comments for **quality assurance** across the lab sections and TAs can view eachother's comments to ensure consistency.

 Professors will have a clear view into the types of problems TAs find in student